kusor/triton-kbmapi/docs/index.md

 The major difference is the addition of the `active_range` property as well as the `comment` property.
-The `active_range` property represents the (inclusive) start and end dates that the provisioned pivtoken was in use.
+The `active_range` property represents the (inclusive) start and end dates that the provisioned PIV token was in use.

-It's permitted that the same provisioned pivtoken might have multiple entries in the history table.
-An example would be a pivtoken accidentally deleted and restored would have an entry for the deletion, and then a second entry when the pivtoken is retired (or reprovisioned).
+It's permitted that the same provisioned PIV token might have multiple entries in the history table.
+An example would be a PIV token accidentally deleted and restored would have an entry for the deletion, and then a second entry when the PIV token is retired (or reprovisioned).

 The `comment` field is an optional field that contains free form text.
 It is intended to note the reason for the deletion.

-To protect the pivtoken data in Moray, we will rely on the headnode disk encryption.
+To protect the PIV token data in Moray, we will rely on the headnode disk encryption.

-**QUESTION**: Even though the HN pivtoken will not use the GetTokenPin API call to obtain its pin, should we still go ahead and store the data for the HN pivtoken in KBMAPI?
+**QUESTION**: Even though the HN PIV token will not use the GetTokenPin API call to obtain its pin, should we still go ahead and store the data for the HN PIV token in KBMAPI?

-#### Preloading Pivtokens
+#### Preloading PIV tokens

 To support an operator preloading unprovisioned PIV tokens, we track ranges of serial numbers that are allowed to be provisioned.
 We use a separate